qrzn/qrzn.github.io/books.markdown

 # Liezi

-The German translation by Richard Wilhelm of the Liezi
+The German translation by Richard Wilhelm of the Liezi, another book worth reading if you're into Daoist philosophy

 [download](/books/ld.epub)